ku1a/ku1a/README.md

 # About me
-G'day I'm Tony, a software engineer who plays and studies games as a side gig.
+G'day I'm Tony, a budding software engineer who plays and studies games as a side gig.

 ## What are my interests?
 Glad you asked
 - Reading (lots, and often on very uncanny subjects)
-- Chatting with people about anything (I hope)
+- Having deep discussions with people about anything (I hope)
 - gaming 🎮🕹